 There are many types of sandals on the market to choose from, but which are the most comfortable sandals for Disney World?
 I have worn flat sandals with ankle support in the past and also thicker wedged sandals as well.
 Each have their pros and cons like all shoes.

 I like sandals for the parks as your feet can breathe and you also don’t have to worry too much about getting your feet wet depending on the material of your sandals.
-My most comfortable pair of sandals for Disney World that I have found are a brand called Sanuk.
+The best sandals for Disney World that I have found are a brand called Sanuk.